auth0/lock/README.md

 lock.showSignin(options);

 ```
-> Note: Check the [show configuration][show-configuration] article for more examples and options.
+> Note: Check the [Auth0Lock customization][lock-customization] article for more examples and options.

 ### .showSignup(options[, callback])